jaredpar/csharplang/proposals/struct-improvements.md

 ### Better name for scoped
 The name `scoped` was chosen due to a lack of a better option.

+## Considerations

+### Keywords vs. attributes
+This design calls for using attributes to annotate the new lifetime rules for `ref` and `ref-struct` members.
+This also could've been done just as easily with contextual keywords.
+For instance: `scoped` and `escapes` could have been used instead of `DoesNotEscape` and `EscapesThis`.

+Keywords, even the contextual ones, have a much heavier weight in the language than attributes.
+The use cases these features solve, while very valuable, impact a small number of developers.
+Consider that only a fraction of high end developers are defining `ref struct` instances and then consider that only a fraction of those developers will be using these new lifetime features.
+That doesn't seem to justify adding a new contextual keyword to the language.

+This does mean that program correctness will be defined in terms of attributes though.
+That is a bit of a gray area for the language side of things but an established pattern for the runtime.

+### ref interface vs. normal interfaces

 ## Future Considerations